lsst-ts/observatory-ops-docs/Operational-Procedures/Scheduler/night-time-operations/index.rst

         :name: fig-atqueue-stop-script

         A Script is shown in the queue, waiting to be executed, while the ScriptQueue is paused with the "Stop Script" button is highlighted.
-        If the button is pressed the Script will exit the queue without executing.
+        If the button is pressed, the Script will exit the queue without executing.

 * Finally, :ref:`resume the ScriptQueue <fig-atqueue-resume>`.